easonmath/easonmath.github.io/_pages/other_things.md

 ## About me

 I often spend some time on wandering around [Wikipedia](https://en.wikipedia.org/wiki/Main_Page) and knocking on blue doors there.
-I also enjoy solving [Sudoku](https://en.wikipedia.org/wiki/Sudoku) and watching [MLB](https://www.mlb.com).
-I love exploring new places – either alone or with friends — especially those with beautiful scenery.
+I also enjoy solving [Sudoku](https://en.wikipedia.org/wiki/Sudoku), (repeatedly) reading the novels by [Jing Yong](https://en.wikipedia.org/wiki/Jin_Yong), and watching [MLB](https://www.mlb.com).
+Moreover, I love exploring new places – either alone or with friends — especially those with beautiful scenery.

 <details>

-<summary>Something unimportant</summary>
+<summary>Click here to see something unimportant</summary>

 <ul>
     <li>I studied electrical engineering at a vocational high school (similar to Germany's Berufsfachschule) for a year.
 I switched to a regular high school because I kept causing short circuits in the lab.
 But it was a super funny year, I made many long-term friends there, and the number in my email address is my student ID there.</li>